San Diego International Wine & Spirits Challenge

 Wine & Spirits Challenge

-San Diego (Feb.
-10, 2023) -- The 2023 San Diego International Wine & Spirits Challenge’s 41st meeting was once again a celebration of the best that the beverage world has to offer.
-Here's a look at this year's top performers.
+San Diego (Feb 14, 2026) -- The 2026 San Diego International Wine & Spirits Challenge held its 44th meeting in San Diego at the end of January.
+Once again it was a celebration of the best that the beverage world has to offer.
+Here's a look at this year's top performers...

-Finally, a special thanks to all of our entrants – your products make our work a pleasure, and we look forward to showcasing your best again in 2024 at the 42nd San Diego International Wine & Spirits Challenge.
+Special thanks to all of our entrants.
+The high quality of your products makes our workload light, and we look forward to showcasing your best again in 2027 at the 45th annual San Diego International Wine & Spirits Challenge.

 Cheers!